About FIRST Global

 By bringing these future STEM leaders together in an engaging and collaborative competition that drives home the importance, excitement, and applicability of STEM education, FIRST Global inspires students to learn the skills they will need to make the discoveries their parents and grandparents would consider miracles, impossibilities, or just plain science fiction.

 FIRST Global also strives to convince the various national governments and organizations of the world to embrace STEM education, and to support it by investing in their young adults that will soon begin to make their marks in the world.

 The mission of FIRST Global is to inspire science and technology leadership and innovation in young people from all nations in order to increase understanding, impress the importance of cooperation, address the world’s most pressing issues, and improve quality of life for all.

-This mission is accomplished through the FIRST Global Challenge that culminates with an international robotics game, which will rotate annually among different nation’s capitals each year.
+This mission is accomplished through the FIRST Global Challenge that culminates with an international robotics game, which will be held in a different nation each year.